brad-mortensen/rails-mini-course-sprint2-mod3-student--starter/README.md

 @products = Product.where("inventory > ?", 0).order(:cost)
 ```

-1. Convert this query to a scope on products named `in_stock`.
+1. Convert this query to a scope on products named `in_stock`.√
-2. Create another scope that provides the inverse information named `out_of_stock` that should list all products with `0` inventory ordered by `cost`.
+2. Create another scope that provides the inverse information named `out_of_stock` that should list all products with `0` inventory ordered by `cost`. √
-3. Use the `in_stock` scope in the products#index controller action instead of the inline query we have now
+3. Use the `in_stock` scope in the products#index controller action instead of the inline query we have now  √

 Our customers#index controller action does a simple Customer.all query.
 It then iterates through each query to display the Customer orders as part of the customer resource.
 This is where the query becomes non performant, it hits the database multiple times (n + 1).

-4. Use eagerloading on the `Customer.all` call to prevent "n + 1" database queries
+4. Use eagerloading on the `Customer.all` call to prevent "n + 1" database queries √

 Inits -- Brad Mortensen